Here’s a baby and

 - In a small bowl, combine all the sauce ingredients.
 Set aside.

-- Add 1 tsp sesame oil to a non-stick pan.
+- Add 1 teaspoon sesame oil to a non-stick pan.
 Swirl to coat.
 Cook the onion over medium heat until it softens, 1-2 minutes.
 Transfer to a large mixing bowl.

 - To the pan, add the marinated meat (no oil necessary) and cook over medium heat until it's no longer pick, about 3 minutes.
 Transfer to the mixing bowl.
 Keep the beef juice in the pan!